andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

 Extracting Data from an Sphere
 ************

 You may have noticed that the results from the ROI analysis using the anatomical mask were not significant.
-Although from the whole-brain analysis it looks like there is a significant effect in the dmPFC, the PCG mask also covers a very large region; although the PCG is a homogenous anatomical region at a gross scale, we may be extracting data from several distinct functional regions.
-As a result, this may not be the best ROI approach to take.
+This may be because the PCG mask covers a very large region; although the PCG is labeled as a single anatomical region, we may be extracting data from several distinct functional regions.
+Consequently, this may not be the best ROI approach to take.

 Another technique is called the **spherical ROI** approach.
 In this case, a sphere of a given diameter is centered at a triplet of specified x-, y-, and z-coordinates.
 These coordinates are often based on the peak activation of another study that uses the same or a similar experimental design to what you are using.
 This is considered an **independent** analysis, since the ROI is defined based on a separate study.